 The first phase is focused on students who have demonstrated need via the 2019-2020 Free Application for Federal Student Aid (FAFSA).
 Students in this phase self-identify by choosing from a list of impacted student expense statements.

-Students who meet the outlined eligibility criteria will receive direct grant payments as follows:
+Students who apply by July 29, 2020 and meet the outlined eligibility criteria will receive direct grant payments as follows:

 |Expected Family Contribution* Range||Grant Amount|

 |25633+ (above cost of attendance)||$0|

 The second phase has a focused/targeted approach and requests details around the additional funding needs of specific groups of students as identified as our neediest in and outside of predefined Expected Family Contribution (EFC) bands.
 Based on information received from students, awards may be granted up to, but not more than, $6,195 (this includes funding received in phase 1).

 Within both phases, we will communicate to students their eligibility, the online application process, outcomes, and next steps.
 Throughout the process, students will be prompted via email to provide any additional documentation that is necessary.